MercuryTechnologies/hs-temporal-sdk/README.md

 ## Notes

 - The Cabal package is configured to automatically build the Rust dependency while developing the library.
+You must have `cargo` installed in order for this to work.

-## Commands
+## Handy Development Commands

 - `nix build .` builds the Haskell program.
 - `nix build .#hs_temporal_bridge` builds the Rust library.